 Pool season is upon us.
-As we transition further into spring, the temperature will stop fluctuating so much and those pools will start to open as we inch closer and closer to Memorial Day and the unofficial start to summer.
+As we transition into spring, the temperature will stop fluctuating and those pools will start to open as we inch closer to Memorial Day and the unofficial start to summer.
 As part of the pool opening process, getting your pool water to where it needs to be is very important.
 It’s imperative that you use the correct chemicals to neutralize bacteria, oxidize particles, kill bacteria, and restore water clarity so that you can enjoy your pool safely.

 An algaecide is a very effective first step in starting the pool opening process.
-It is a chemical treatment specifically constructed to kill algae and prevent any further growth.
-You may ask “doesn’t chlorine prevent algae growth?” and the answer would be that it strongly discourages algae growth but other things like sunlight, pH, mineral content, temperature of the water, debris, and even people can introduce algae to pool water.
+It is a chemical treatment specifically constructed to kill algae and prevent further growth.
+You may ask “doesn’t chlorine prevent algae growth?” and the answer would be it strongly discourages algae growth, but other things like sunlight, pH, mineral content, temperature of the water, debris, and even people can introduce algae to pool water.
 Proper selection and use of algaecides plays a large role in getting your pool to its best shape.

 How much shock to use depends on the amount of water being used in your pool.
 This number can vary slightly, feel free to consult a pool volume calculator to help determine size.
-Typically the ratio is 1 pound of shock per 10,000 gallons of water, but just to be sure always consult the packaging for instructions.
+Typically the ratio is 1 pound of shock per 10,000 gallons of water, but consult the packaging for instructions.
 For chloramine removal shock the pool for a level of free chlorine that is 10 to 20 times the amount of measured chloramines.
-For algae removal a generally accepted target is 30 ppm but this can also vary.
+For algae removal, a target level is 30 ppm, but this can vary.
 You can also consult the label or give us a call for the correct amount of pool shock to be used to reach a certain level.

 If the water is relatively clear upon opening your pool, you should still test for chlorine, pH, alkalinity, and stabilizer.
 The pump should also run for at least 24 hours, use a pool vacuum, and retest the water.
-These activities will help determine a plan of action to get your pool ready for summer. .
+These activities will help determine a plan of action to get your pool ready for summer.
 If the pool water is visibly green than there may be additional steps to take.
-If your pool was winterized it went through a very similar process which should then be repeated as you prepare for pool season.
+If your pool was winterized it went through a very similar process, which should then be repeated as you prepare for pool season.